 Rhonda Auguste, Executive Director, The Wight Foundation (NJ), Leadership Committee

 Rhonda Auguste has served as the first Executive Director of the Wight Foundation, Inc. since June 1987.
-Like the students she serves, Ms. Auguste earned a scholarship from a public school in Harlem to attend The Spence School, a private school in the Upper East Side of Manhattan.
+Like the students she serves, Rhonda earned a scholarship from a public school in Harlem to attend The Spence School, a private school in the Upper East Side of Manhattan.
 After Spence, she attended Harvard University, where she majored in Sociology and Afro-American Studies.
-Ms. Auguste also earned a master’s degree in General Professions in Education from Seton Hall University.
-Ms. Auguste currently serves on the Board of Directors of the Secondary School Admission Test Board (SSATB).
-Prior to The Wight Foundation, Ms. Auguste directed the student of color recruitment program at St. Paul’s School in Concord, New Hampshire and was a corporate giving officer at the Equitable Foundation in New York City.
+Rhonda also earned a master’s degree in General Professions in Education from Seton Hall University.
+She currently serves on the Board of Directors for The Enrollment Management Association.
+Prior to The Wight Foundation, Rhonda directed the student of color recruitment program at St. Paul’s School in Concord, New Hampshire and was a corporate giving officer at the Equitable Foundation in New York City.

-Linda Borden, MIT Office of Engineering Outreach Programs (MA)
+Linda Borden, Student Support Consultant, MIT Office of Engineering Outreach Programs (MA)

 Linda Borden joined the MIT Office of Engineering Outreach Programs as student support consultant in February 2015.
 In her role, she provides students with guidance on leadership, high school transitions, and personal, academic, and career success.
-She has worked in many capacities in the areas of student access, success strategies, and support at several schools and non-profits, including Boston Arts Academy, City Connects, and the National Partnership for Educational Access (NPEA).
-Ms. Borden sits on the Board of Ambassadors of The Steppingstone Foundation.
-Ms. Borden is a graduate of Fordham University and the Boston College School of Social Work.
+Linda has worked in many capacities in the areas of student access, success strategies, and support at several schools and non-profits, including Boston Arts Academy, City Connects, and the National Partnership for Educational Access (NPEA).
+Linda sits on the Board of Ambassadors of The Steppingstone Foundation.
+She is a graduate of Fordham University and the Boston College School of Social Work.

-Charlotte Brownlee, Director of Admission and Enrollment, Cate School (CA)
+Charlotte Brownlee, Assistant Head of School for External Affairs, Cate School (CA)

 Sarah Conrad, Chief Program Officer, The Steppingstone Foundation (MA)

 Sarah Conrad joined The Steppingstone Foundation in 2004 and currently oversees Boston programming.
-Prior to joining Steppingstone, Ms. Conrad worked as assistant director of admission at Cushing Academy and as program director at Bottom Line.
-She also supports national initiatives, such as NPEA and Steppingstone affiliate programs in Philadelphia and Hartford.
+Prior to joining Steppingstone, Sarah worked as assistant director of admission at Cushing Academy and as program director at Bottom Line.
+She also supports national initiatives, such as Steppingstone affiliate programs in Philadelphia and Hartford, and NPEA.
 She has served on the board of The Steppingstone Scholars Inc., Hartford Youth Scholars Foundation, and is on the advisory board of Kingsley Montessori School.
 She received her B.A. from the University of Virginia and a M.A. joint degree from Tufts University’s Department of Urban and Environmental Policy and Planning and Eliot-Pearson Department of Child Development.
-Ms. Conrad recently completed the Core Certificate program through Boston University’s Institute for Nonprofit Management and Leadership.
+Sarah also completed the Core Certificate program through Boston University’s Institute for Nonprofit Management and Leadership.

 Michael Denning, Head of the Upper School, Noble and Greenough School (MA)

 Michael Denning is the head of the Upper School at Noble and Greenough School.
-Since joining the Nobles faculty in 1997, Mr. Denning has taught history and worked as a college counselor, advisor, coach, class dean, and administrator.
+Since joining the Nobles faculty in 1997, Michael has taught history and worked as a college counselor, advisor, coach, class dean, and administrator.
 He has also been a faculty member of the New England Association for College Admission Counseling’s Summer Institute and a representative to the Governing Assembly of the National Association for College Admission Counseling.
-Mr. Denning serves as a trustee of The Steppingstone Foundation and on the advisory boards of the African Leadership Academy and City Year’s Seven Generations Board.
+Michael serves as a trustee of The Steppingstone Foundation and on the advisory boards of the African Leadership Academy and City Year’s Seven Generations Board.